Home » Computer Guides » File Explorer Is Missing From Taskbar.

 Occasionally, the File Explorer icon (the yellow folder) will go missing from your taskbar.
 It’ll just disappear.
 Sometimes that’s down to something you’ve done, and other times, I’m sure it’s down to Windows.

-Either way, we need to add File Explorer back onto the taskbar.
-It’s such a useful link and it needs to be on the taskbar for quick, easy access.
+Either way, we need to add File Explorer to the taskbar.
+It’s such a useful link and it needs to be on the taskbar for quick, easy access to your files and folders.

-When File Explorer has gone missing from your Windows taskbar, it’s easy to restore it.
-What’s happened is that somehow, it’s been UNPINNED.
-So we’ll need to re-pin it.
+When File Explorer has gone missing from your taskbar, it’s easy to add it back.
+What’s happened is that somehow, it’s been unpinned.
+So all you need to do is to pin file explorer to the taskbar.

 To replace File Explorer on to the taskbar in both Windows 10 & 11, left-click the START button and then type “file explorer“

-You’ll see File Explorer appear at the top of the search result list.
+You’ll see File Explorer (System) appear at the top of the search result list.

-After that the missing File Explorer icon will re-appear on your taskbar
+The missing File Explorer icon will re-appear on your taskbar.

-How to Reposition File Explorer On The Taskbar.
+How To Reposition File Explorer Icon On The Taskbar

-When File Explorer re-appears on your taskbar, it’ll be right at the end.
+When the File Explorer icon is added to your taskbar, it’ll appear right at the end.
 You can move it to any position along the taskbar that suits you by dragging and dropping it.

 To move the File Explorer icon along your taskbar in both Windows 10 and Windows 11, put your pointer directly onto it.